 Second, clear priority should be given to structural reforms over an immediate return to budget stability.
 If both are important, the current economic depression is a poor environment for immediate budget stabilization, which would be pro-cyclical and trigger even more economic stagnation.
 As for structural reforms, they would enhance competitiveness and growth potential which, in turn, would have positive effects on the structural budgetary situation by decreasing public expenditures.
-This could be in line with new delays accorded France by the European Union for reducing public deficits.
-Given that previous EU-granted delays were not used to foster reforms, a credible commitment by the French government and a realistic reform program will be necessary.
+As for the deficit targets set up by the EU, there is little chance that they will be met.
+On the one hand, the Hollande administration has taken mid-term commitments which will increase expenditures.
+At the same time, during the election campaign, some candidates have suggested policy action that would increase the fiscal deficit.
+For example, the presidential candidate of the conservatives, Francois Fillon, has committed himself not only to ambitious structural reforms but also to substantial tax-cuts both for individuals and companies, which will deepen the deficit in the short run.